Adelita Husni-Bey / Hanne Lippard / Lu Pingyuan

 SAFA Gallery, Shanghai Developed as part of the Shanghai Curators' Lab

 2 - 13 December 2018

 Spencer Lloyd, ‘On Certain Difficulties with the Translation of 'On The Concept Of History’, 2000

 Taking cue from Walter Benjamin’s critique, Despite Our Ruination is an exhibition that emanates from a constellation of objects.
 Displaying alphanumeric messages, a pager embodies the interdependency between humans and technology, which in our informational era is tinged with mysterious impulses.
 Within the constellation, these impulses are explored through the I Ching, an ancient Chinese divination text, using cleromancy to establish unexplored connections within the universe.
-Reimagining the rules that govern reality is a task also undertaken by science fiction novelist Octavia Butler, whose seminal book Wild Seed explores power struggles, eugenics, and cyborg identities.
+Reimagining the rules that govern reality is a task also undertaken by science-fiction novelist Octavia Butler, whose seminal book Wild Seed explores power struggles, eugenics, and cyborg identities.
 The blurred edges of actuality and fiction are at stake even in The Real As Imaginary, a piece by Peter Ablinger consisting of the recitation of a text over white noise that completely envelopes the speech.
-The white noise is, in fact, a theoretical idealization, assimilated to natural sounds such as the rain in a forest, which nurtures organic and inorganic species.
+The white noise is, in fact, a theoretical idealisation, assimilated to natural sounds such as the rain in a forest, which nurtures organic and inorganic species.
 In forests disturbed by humans, the matsutake grows.
-It is a mushroom utilised by Anna Lowenhaupt Tsing as a trope to picture a post-Enlightenment natural world, one that can answer to the promise of cohabitation in a time of unprecedented human destruction.
-These objects are assimilated into a natureculture vision, aimed at re-establishing a synthesis of nature and culture in a time when the dualism of science and the humanities still prevails.
+It is a mushroom utilised by Anna Lowenhaupt Tsing as a trope to picture a post-Enlightenment natural world, one that can enable cohabitation in a time of unprecedented human destruction.
+These objects are assimilated into a nature-culture vision, aimed at re-establishing a synthesis of nature and culture in a time when the dualism of science and the humanities still prevails.